 DON’T FALL FOR IT!

-Almost all the stuff you see in airport stores are more expensive than if you bought it somewhere else.
+Almost all the stuff you see in airport stores are more expensive than if you bought it somewhere else (although if you buy stuff from these kiosks, you should be able to get a refund for any overpayment).
 If you keep a list and plan ahead before you pack, I bet you can avoid having to buy another pair of sunglasses, or a second (or third!) neck pillow.

 You can also consider grabbing a snapshot or two of that cute l’il stuffed alligator and see if you can buy it anywhere else (Amazon? eBay?
 Other places the manufacturer sells stuff?) and plan to buy it after you’re back home from your trip.

 Sure, there are some things, especially in terms of art or even hand made jewelry, that you may not see anywhere else; you might have no choice but to buy it at the airport and if that’s the case, so be it.
-But for a whole lot of other stuff, planning and comparison shopping are the key.
+But for a whole lot of other stuff, planning ahead of time and comparison shopping are the keys.

 Again, there are exceptions to the rule.
 Besides the run-of-the-mill McDonald’s and California Pizza Kitchens that you’ll see in airports across the U.S., there are some airport restaurants that are unique, one-of-a-kind, sometimes award-winning places, such as One Flew South in ATL and Cask and Larder at MCO.
 Even if their prices are a little on the higher side, they are TOTALLY worth having a meal there.